gmlewis/blackjack/README.md

 - [wgpu](https://github.com/gfx-rs/wgpu), as the base of `rend3`, is used for all custom visual effects.
 - [mlua](https://github.com/khvzak/mlua) is used to integrate [Luau](https://github.com/Roblox/luau) as an extension language.

-## Tool Maturity
+## Archived
-Blackjack is still under active development.
-Many features are missing and are bound to change.
-For now, **no promises are made with regards to stability**, but API breakage will be considered only when absolutely necessary.
+Blackjack is no longer under active development.
+Many features are missing. **No promises are made of any kind.**

-## Contributing
-Contributions are welcome!
-Before writing a PR, please get in touch by filing an issue 😄